tedvankessel/Udacity-Finding-Donors-Project/README.md

 ## Introduction

 ## Code
 The code for this project is fully embodied in the **finding_donors.ipynb** Jupyter Notebook file in this Github repository.

+### The python version used in this code is:

+	Python version
+	3.7.6 (default, Jan  8 2020, 20:23:39) [MSC v.1916 64 bit (AMD64)]
+	Version info.
+	sys.version_info(major=3, minor=7, micro=6, releaselevel='final', serial=0)

+>See below for more details on environment etc.

 ## Datasets
 	The **census.csv** dataset was provided by Udacity and used for this project and is also in this Github.